aws/amazon-freertos/vendors/ti/README.txt

-Amazon FreeRTOS currently only includes a subset of the TI CC32XX SimpleLink SDK.
+FreeRTOS currently only includes a subset of the TI CC32XX SimpleLink SDK.
 This keeps the download small, and provides a nice out of box experience, but is not recommended for actual application development.